Kessler Topaz Meltzer & Check, LLP Reminds Investors of Securities Fraud Class Action against Amgen Inc. and Urges Investors with Substantial Losses to Contact the Firm

-/EIN News/ -- RADNOR, Pa., April 07, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. (“Amgen”) (NASDAQ: AMGN).
-The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Amgen’s materially misleading statements and omissions to the public, Amgen’s investors have suffered significant losses.
+RADNOR, Pa., April 07, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Amgen Inc. ("Amgen") AMGN.
+The action charges Amgen with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Amgen's materially misleading statements and omissions to the public, Amgen's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR AMGEN LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/amgen-inc?utm_source=PR&utm_medium=link&utm_campaign=amgn&mktm=r